ProjectsWithRed/auto-pencil-sharpener/README.md

 # Components

 - `Attiny84`, for the micro-controller.
-- `Nema 17` stepper motor, for the linear motion.
+- `Nema 17` stepper motor, to drive the linear motion.
 - `A4988` stepper motor driver, with 100µF-1000µF capacitor across the motor power pins.
 - `12V` power supply, with at least 3A max rated current.
 - `LM2596` DC-DC step up/down converter, to convert 12V to 5V.
 12V is required for the motors, 5V for the micro-controller.